Suffering and Evil –Causes & Responses

 G>O>D> is more invested in cosmic creation than in providing humans with lives that are free of suffering.
 From the point of G>O>D>, humans, are (likely) just one species on one planet among billions of planets.

-The Architecture of Continuing Creation says — Everything does not happen for a reason.
+The Architecture of Continuing Creation tells us — Everything does not happen for a reason.
 God does not have a plan for each person.
 Is Continuing Creation even aware of each of us?
 No, not in the usual, person-to-person sense.
 There are strong forces of creative evolution at work, but the specific path it will take is, to a great extent, random.
 G>O>D> doesn’t even have a design plan for each species.
-That is why deer antler and peacock tails are too big; so huge they are non-adaptive…. or more adaptive than they need to be and could become non-adaptive very quickly if the environment changed.
+That is why deer antlers and peacock tails are too big; so huge they are non-adaptive…. or more adaptive than they need to be, and in danger of becoming non-adaptive very quickly if the environment changes.

 How Does Psychic Pain (Mental Distress) Arise?